Alaric II

-Alaric II (𐌰𐌻𐌰𐍂𐌴𐌹𐌺𐍃, Alareiks, 'ruler of all'; Alaricus; c.
-458/466 – August 507) was the King of the Visigoths from 484 until 507.
+Alaric II (𐌰𐌻𐌰𐍂𐌴𐌹𐌺𐍃; Alaricus; c.
+458/466 – August 507) was the King of the Visigoths from 484 until his death.
 He succeeded his father Euric as King of the Visigoths in Toulouse on 28 December 484; he was the great-grandson of the more famous Alaric I, who sacked Rome in 410.
 He established his capital at Aire-sur-l'Adour (Vicus Julii) in Aquitaine.
-His dominions included not only the majority of Hispania (excluding its northwestern corner) but also Gallia Aquitania and the greater part of an as-yet undivided Gallia Narbonensis.
+His dominions included not only the majority of Hispania but also Gallia Aquitania and the greater part of Gallia Narbonensis.

 Reign

 Herwig Wolfram opens his chapter on the eighth Visigothic king, "Alaric's reign gets no full treatment in the sources, and the little they do contain is overshadowed by his death in the Battle of Vouillé and the downfall of the Toulosan kingdom."
-One example is Isidore of Seville's account of Alaric's reign: consisting of a single paragraph, it is primarily about Alaric's death in that battle.
+One example is Isidore of Seville's account of Alaric's reign which consists of a single paragraph primarily about Alaric's death in that battle.

-The earliest-documented event in Alaric's reign concerned providing refuge to Syagrius, the former ruler of the Domain of Soissons (in what is now northwestern France) who had been defeated by Clovis I, King of the Franks.
-According to Gregory of Tours' account, Alaric was intimidated by Clovis into surrendering Syagrius to Clovis; Gregory then adds that "the Goths are a timorous race."
-The Franks then imprisoned Syagrius, and once his control over Syagrius' former kingdom was secure, Clovis had him beheaded.
+The earliest-documented event in Alaric's reign concerned providing refuge to Syagrius, the former ruler of the Domain of Soissons who had been defeated by Clovis I, King of the Franks.
+According to Gregory of Tours's account, Alaric was intimidated by Clovis into surrendering Syagrius to the Franks who imprisoned Syagrius and, once Clovis's control over the Domain of Soissons was secure, Clovis had him executed.
 However, Wolfram points out that at the time "Clovis got no farther than the Seine; only after several more years did the Franks succeed in occupying the rest of the Gallo-Roman buffer state north of the Loire."
-Any threat of war Clovis could make would only be effective if they were neighbors; "it is nowhere written that Syagrius was handed over in 486 or 487."

 Despite Frankish advances in the years that followed, Alaric was not afraid to take the military initiative when it presented itself.
 In 490, Alaric assisted his fellow Gothic king, Theodoric the Great, in his conquest of Italy by dispatching an army to raise Odoacer's siege of Pavia, where Theodoric had been trapped.
-Then when the Franks attacked the Burgundians in the decade after 500, Alaric assisted the ruling house, and according to Wolfram the victorious Burgundian king Gundobad ceded Avignon to Alaric.
+Then, when the Franks attacked the Burgundians in the decade after 500, Alaric assisted the ruling house.
+According to Wolfram the victorious Burgundian king Gundobad ceded Avignon to Alaric.
 By 502 Clovis and Alaric met on an island in the Loire near Amboise for face-to-face talks, which led to a peace treaty.

 In 506, the Visigoths captured the city of Dertosa in the Ebro valley.
 There they captured the Roman usurper Peter and had him executed.